Mormon views on evolution: Joseph Fielding Smith

 In 1954, when he was President of the Quorum of the Twelve Apostles, Smith wrote at length about his personal views on evolution in his book Man, His Origin and Destiny stating that it was a destructive and contaminating influence and that "If the Bible does not kill Evolution, Evolution will kill the Bible."
 He further stated that "There is not and cannot be, any compromise between the Gospel of Jesus Christ and the theories of evolution" and that "It is not possible for a logical mind to hold both Bible teaching and evolutionary teaching at the same time" since "If you accept [the scriptures] you cannot accept organic evolution."
 In response to an inquiry about the book from the head of the University of Utah Geology Department, church president David O. McKay affirmed that "the Church has officially taken no position" on evolution, Smith's book "is not approved by the Church", and that the book is entirely Smith's "views for which he alone is responsible".
 Smith also produced personal statements on evolution in his Doctrines of Salvation including that "If evolution is true, the church is false" since "If life began on Earth as advocated by Darwin ... then the doctrines of the church are false".
 Smith stated about his views on evolution, "No Adam, no fall; no fall, no atonement; no atonement, no savior."
+Smith also asserted that "There was no death of any living creature before the fall of Adam!
+Adam's mission was to bring to pass the fall and it came upon the earth and living things throughout all nature.
+Anything contrary to this doctrine is diametrically opposed to the doctrines revealed to the Church!
+If there was any creature increasing by propagation before the fall, then throw away the Book of Mormon, deny your faith, the Book of Abraham and the revelations in the Doctrine and Covenants!
+Our scriptures most emphatically tell us that death came through the fall, and has passed upon all creatures including the earth itself.
+For this earth of ours was pronounced good when the Lord finished it.
+It became fallen and subject to death as did all things upon its face, through the transgression of Adam."